varshmail7/Team-Indus-Rover/README.md

-# Project Title
+# Control of autonomous survey rover

-Control of TeamIndus Rover
+An algorithm which

 ## Objective of the Rover